raystack/dagger/docs/reference/transformers.md

 * Example:
   * SQL:
     ```
-    // You can select the fields that want to retain as part of enrichment or you want to use for making the request.
+    // You can select the fields that want to retain as part of enrichment or you want to use to make the request.
     SELECT
       data1,
       features